bolner/LinearTsvParser/README.md

 Linear TSV Parser
 =================

 Reading and writing `Linear TSV` files in a safe, lossless way.
+Both async and sync I/O operations are supported.

 # NuGet package